-Toronto also has a reputation of being one of the most pleasant, cleanest, and safest North American cities to live in due to its low crime rate.
+Toronto also has a reputation for being one of the most pleasant, cleanest, and safest North American cities to live in due to its low crime rate.
 Cultural diversity is reflected in the local cuisine.
-Foodies can go crazy and choose from over 8000 eateries, not mentioning multiple tempting distilleries and microbreweries.
+Foodies can go crazy and choose from over 8000 eateries, not to mention multiple tempting distilleries and microbreweries.

-As a visitor you cannot leave without visiting the most famous landmarks such as the CN Tower, which was the tallest free-standing structure of the world until 2010; Casa Loma, a unique, real castle with splendid gardens, towers, and underground corridors; Hockey Hall of Fame, ROM museum or the Distillery District or Ripley’s Aquarium.
+As a visitor, you cannot leave without visiting the most famous landmarks such as the CN Tower, which was the tallest free-standing structure in the world until 2010.
+Casa Loma, a unique, real castle with splendid gardens, towers, and underground corridors.
+Hockey Hall of Fame, ROM museum or the Distillery District or Ripley’s Aquarium.
 Shopping addicts will love the Eaton Centre as well as Bloor Street.

 My favourite and quite unique places are the Toronto Islands and the PATH.
 Make sure you take a ferry to the Islands because besides the most picturesque view of the city you can also enjoy the largest car-free community in North America.
 You can have a picnic, relax or spend a day on the beach.
 Plan your ferry ride back just before the sunset for the best skyline photo.
 PATH is a must-see.
 It’s a network of over 30 km of underground pedestrian tunnels that connect hundreds of shops, office towers, parking garages, and public transit systems.